-Once you’ve settled on a hard number, the next step is setting your top priorities.
-Perhaps your top priority is a gourmet dinner, a breathtaking location, or mind-blowing live music.
+Once you've settled on a hard number, the next step is setting your top priorities.
+Perhaps you care most about a gourmet dinner, a breathtaking location, or mind-blowing live music.
 Once you can determine that, it will tell you where you should put most of your budget.
-Keep in mind that you and your groom may not agree on what’s most important, so you’ll both need to come to an understanding.
+Keep in mind that you and your groom may not agree on what's most important, so you'll both need to come to an understanding.

-As couples often find, your dreams may be far bigger than your pocketbook, and you’ll need to cut back your expectations.
-Although it’s always tough to realize you can’t have everything, there are all kinds of creative ways of saving money that don’t look like you’re saving money.
+As couples often find, your dreams may be far bigger than your pocketbook, and you'll need to temper your expectations.
+Although it's always tough to realize you can't have everything, there are all kinds of creative ways to save money that don't feel like sacrifices.
 Some of them are sneaky and simple, like cutting down on the number of tables at your reception, which translates into fewer expensive centerpieces.
-Some of them aren’t quite so pain-free.
+Some of them aren't quite so pain-free.

 8 of 8